 Most scholarships, grants, and assistantships are renewable each fall and spring semester and based on eligibility and funding availability.
-Students must be full-time and satisfactorily complete nine credits within their program each semester with no incomplete grades to be eligible for the awards for the upcoming semester.
-Very limited proration may be available based on the specific eligible award type, provided all other scholarship renewal criteria are met.
+Students must satisfactorily complete all credits within their program each semester with no incomplete grades to be eligible for the awards for the upcoming semester.
 Students must also maintain the minimum cumulative GPA each semester as required by the scholarship, grant and/or assistantship requirements effective at the time of admission to NYIT.
 Scholarships, grants, and assistantships are applied to tuition only, and divided equally between fall and spring semesters, with the only exception being certain graduate awards within a unique graduate program occasionally being available during a summer semester.
 Any designated 'tuition only' awards cannot exceed the cost of tuition and will be reduced accordingly.
 They are not applicable to any summer session attendance.
-Very limited scholarships and grants may be available based on funding for part-time study.
 Students cannot receive two NYIT merit-based academic scholarships concurrently.
 In the event that a student qualifies for more than one scholarship, the one with the highest dollar value will be awarded.